mackstar/Spout/README.md

 =======
 The resource centric CMS written in BEAR.Sunday and Angular.js

 Why do we need another PHP CMS?
+How is Spout Different?
 ---------------------------------------------

-* To create a resource centric CMS.
+* A resource centric CMS.
-* To make all pages, blog posts, menus and blocks available as resources.
+* Pages, blog posts, menus and blocks available as resources.
-* To integrate Angular.js for a better experience.
-* To have a fully responsive CMS.
-* To create a CMS with more speed.
+* Create your own custom resource types.
+* Angular.JS based single page admin app is provided.
+* The admin app merely is a consumer of the RESTful API that is powering your app.
-* To allow overriding of core CMS activity using DI and AOP.
+* Overriding of core CMS simply by using DI and AOP and adding your own resources.
-* To provide a platform that modern PHP developers are more comfortable developing in.
+* A modern PHP developer friendly setup.
+* Embed content into any PHP app (Laravel, Symfony, Zend Framework etc) All welcome!
 * To maximise integration with other composer based PHP libraries.
 * Everything is a resource, you can manipulate anything in any REST client.

 Contributing
 ---------------------------------------------

-This project will be hard to get off the ground without some of you pitching in!
-It is about writing a CMS framework that can be extended but one that developers will love using.
-Spout has been designed to be easy to test and is very much 'Test driven'.
+I am looking for others to work with me on this app.
+Please send your pull requests in!

 Other tools
 ---------------------------------------------